Mean-field limit of Non-exchangeable interacting diffusions with singular kernels: Introduction

 Theorem \ref{thm:mfpde} gives the mean-field limits of interacting diffusions when the kernel is singular and the system is non-exchangeable at the same time.
 Our results extend classical mean-field limits for singular interacting diffusions to non-exchangeable cases, additionally, the weights for the interaction can be unbounded, i.e., $r<\infty$.
 The system \eqref{eq:IPS} with the Biot-Savart law and bounded weights has been studied in \cite{fournier2014propagation,wynter2021quantitative}.
 However, the result in \cite{wynter2021quantitative} only applies to the so-called two pieces interaction, which is basically $w_i^N=a_1>0$ when $i$ is odd and $w_i^N=a_2<0$ when $i$ is even.
-Under that restrictive condition, the pairs of particles $(X_{2i-1},X_{2i})$ are exchangeable.
-We also mention that the result in \cite{fournier2014propagation} falls in the category of exchangeable $N-$particle systems if we treat $Z_i = (X_i, w_i^N )$ as a single particle in the extended phase space, where $X_i$ and $w_i^N$ denote the position and the magnitude of the $i-$th point vortex, respectively.
+Under that restrictive condition, the pairs of particles $(X_{2i-1},X_{2i})$ are exchangeable. {The work of \cite{fournier2014propagation} is closer to our setting, but operates under a critically different assumption.
+In their framework, the weights $w_i^N$ are random variables drawn i.i.d., which renders the extended variables $Z_i = (X_i, w_i^N)$ exchangeable.
+This initial symmetry is the cornerstone of their proof, which establishes propagation of chaos for the extended system.
+In contrast, our work addresses the case of deterministic and heterogeneous weights, where the joint law of the system is not symmetric, making the particles fundamentally non-exchangeable.} Additionally, we note that the convergence result in \cite{wynter2021quantitative} is quantitative, which adapts the relative entropy method as in \cite{jabin2018quantitative}, while the results in \cite{fournier2014propagation} and this study, which use tightness argument, are qualitative.

 As particles/agents in applications are not always identical, more natural assumptions on weights are required.
 Let us now look at a specific example.
-Let $K(X_i-X_j)$ be the interaction in a $N$-particles system described by the system of SDEs \eqref{eq:IPS}.
+Let $K(t,X_i-X_j)$ be the interaction in a $N$-particles system described by the system of SDEs \eqref{eq:IPS}.
 The interaction could be viewed as a function of how $X_i$ is influenced by $X_j$, with $w_j^N$ representing the intensity associated with $X_j$.
 Let the weights be $w^{5N }=(w_1^N,...,w_N^N,0,...,0) $ with $(w_1^N,...,w_N^N) $ satisfying

 Now the model is

 Here $(Y^N,Z^{4N})$ plays the role of $X^N$ in \eqref{eq:IPS} and $(\mathbb{W}_r)$ holds for $r=2$.
 Notice that every particle only interacts with the particles of the type $Y$, in other words, only the particles $(Y_i)$ contribute to the dynamics of the system.
 Furthermore, there are still differences among the particles of the type $Y$.
 The particles $(Y_i)$ belongs to two groups, the majority of the number $N-N^{\frac{1}{3}}$ and the minority of the number $N^{\frac{1}{3}}$.
 Each particle in the majority contributes to the system in a normal way that $|w_j^N|=O(1)$.
 In contrast, those particles from the minority make significant contributions, at the scale of $N^{\frac{1}{3}}$.